StaticJsCMS/static-cms/README.md

 # Netlify CMS

-Static CMS is a fork of Netlify CMS focusing on the core product over adding massive new features.
+Static CMS is a fork of Netlify CMS focusing on the core product over adding massive, scope expanding, new features.

 # Thanks